Frequently Asked Questions

 A portion of the experience is outside and there is considerable walking.
 We recommend dressing appropriately for the weather and wearing comfortable walking shoes.

 There is considerable walking during the tour beginning with a 1/4 mile walk from the visitor center to the house.
-While in the house, there are numerous staircases and once the tour begins there is no place to sit down.
-We do offer a shuttle service to and from the house for those that have difficulty with the walk.
-Those that find the tour too strenuous may choose to tour the first floor only and return to the visitor center where they may view a video about the house.
+While in the house, there are numerous staircases and once the tour begins there is no place to sit do that find the tour too strenuous may view a video about the house at the Visitor Center.
+To learn more about accessibility at Fallingwater, please review the following guidelines.

 When do the rhododendron bloom?